Ang-Andrew/brimstone/README.md

 |-----------|-------------------------------------------------------------------------------------------------------------------------------|
 | test_core | Simple testbench that test various MIPs operations.
 Based on example provided by *Digital Design and Computer Architecture*   |

-An individual test can be perform by doing:
+An individual test can be perform by running:
 ```bash
 make <test>
 ```